rukmanigopalan/adlsgen1togen2migrationsamples/src/Application Update/README.md

    **6. Check for the new files getting generated at the Gen2 root folder path**

  ## How to Configure and update HDInsight

    Applies where HDInsight is used as workload to process the Raw data and execute the transformations.
-Below is the step by step process used for Dual pipeline pattern.
+Below is the step by step process used as part of [Dual pipeline pattern](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/tree/master/src/Dual%20pipeline#how-to-set-up-gen1-data-pipeline).

    **Prerequisite**